andistoev/udacity-blockchain-developer-nanodegree--nd1309/README.md

 Ethereum CryptoStar Dapp is a star register.

-- The star can be created and looked for
+- The star can be created as non-fungible token (ERC-721)
-- Use non-fungible token (ERC-721)
+- The star can is searchable

 ### [Project 3 - Ethereum SupplyChain Dapp](project3-ethereum-supply-chain-n-data-auditing-dapp/README.md)